No Contact Order

 In Tampa, FL, the first appearance hearing occur at 9 a.m. in courtroom 17 at the courthouse (enter the main courthouse at 800 East Twiggs Street, Tampa, FL).

 At first appearance, the judge will provide the defendant with a “Standard No Contact Order.”
 The judge will tell the defendant that he or she can have “no contact” with the alleged victim in the case.

 The “no contact” provision effective puts the defendant in a “time out.”
 During that time, the parties can focus on themselves and the best ways to improve their situation.
 The goal in these cases is to prevent any further allegations.
 The “no contact” order also protects the defendant by making sure nothing else happens while the case is pending.

 In many of these cases, the person accused of the crime is married to the alleged victim.
 The parties might have children together.
 Both parties often want the “no contact” provision lifted.
 Unfortunately, the court might refuse to prove any relief.
 Of course, once the charges are dropped or resolved, that pre-trial “no contact” provision is eliminated.

 Remember to NEVER talk with the alleged victim or other witnesses about the case about “dropping the charges” or “lifting the no contact order.”
-The authoritizes often consider those conversations to be witness tampering which is a serious offense.
+The authorities might consider those conversations to be a form of witness tampering which is a serious criminal offense.